CAN ANYONE REPLACE HIM, OR HER? OF COURSE NOT.

 It’s now seventeen years since Ned’s death.

 My sex life has been varied, mostly plentiful (yeah, I know, at my age?
 I couldn’t have been more surprised.)
+I can imagine the sex life for girls who work on websites similar to watchmygfxxx is also pretty varied.

 I’ve learned about the care and feeding of the older lover, and his penis.
 Discovered g-spot orgasms, thanks to my first post-Ned boyfriend.
 Learned female ejaculation is no myth.
 (I had loyalty issues about that; how could I have this capacity Ned and I hadn’t experienced?)

 But after awhile, I consciously worked not to let the grief I felt (and still feel) stop me.
 I wanted to allow desire back in, and, if possible, love or at least fondness.
 I felt that this, my hunger sexually and for companionship, far from being disloyal, actually was a compliment to Ned: being with him, including the difficult period we had worked through, had been so rich I still wanted relationship.
+Something similar to TubeV wives.
+They have some videos that remind me of the intimacy I once had.

 Yet though I was filled with longing, I was not desperate.
 Having loved and been loved well also made me discriminating; I knew what good love was like.
 I was selective.